servicetitan/Stl.Fusion.Samples/docs/tutorial/QuickStart.md

-It's a small console app designed to show how to implement a simple Fusion API by starting from a toy version of it and gradually transition to its production-ready version that uses EF Core, can be called remotely, and scale horizontally relying on multi-host invalidation.
+It's a small console app designed to show how to implement a simple Fusion API by starting from a toy version of it and gradually transition to its production-ready version that uses EF Core, can be called remotely, and scales horizontally relying on multi-host invalidation.

 The API it implements is defined in